vsc-eco/docs/src/content/docs/References/account-types.md

 ## ETH

-We do support Ethereum-based wallets.
+We do support Ethereum based wallets.

 Create your Ethereum wallet via a [known provider](https://ethereum.org/en/wallets/) with access to your keys.
 We only support self-custodial wallets.